anisha-jog/cs225-final-project-aamc/README.md

 ## Folder Hierarchy

-`Documentation` - project documentation for non-code material such as our proposal, written report, and presentation video.
+`Documentation` - project documentation for non-code material such as our proposal, written report, and presentation video.<br>
-`entry` - contains main.cpp.
+`entry` - contains main.cpp.<br>
 `input` - contains all of the input files we use.
-Each file contains a set of graph edges; the first number is the source vertex, and the second number is the destination vertex.
+Each file contains a set of graph edges; the first number is the source vertex, and the second number is the destination vertex.<br>
 `lib` - dummy folder for libraries.
-Currently, we are not using any external libraries.
+Currently, we are not using any external libraries.<br>
-`output` - contains output files to write algorithm results to.
+`output` - contains output files to write algorithm results to.<br>
-`src` - contains our project implementation, including the graph class, graph functions, and our algorithms.
+`src` - contains our project implementation, including the graph class, graph functions, and our algorithms.<br>
 `tests` - contains tests.cpp.